Texas pipeline company charged in California oil spill

 AP in October reported on questions surrounding the company’s failure to respond to an alarm.

+Meanwhile, the U.S. Coast Guard said Wednesday that it was responding to a report of a sheen off the coast of Bolsa Chica State Beach but hadn’t determined the source and planned to fly over the scene Thursday morning.

+The area is in the same general vicinity as that of the October leak, although the pipeline currently is out of service.

-The first alarm sounded at 4:10 p.m.
+In that case, the first pipeline rupture alarm sounded at 4:10 p.m.
 Oct.
 1, but the leak was not discovered until well after sunrise the next morning and reported about 9 a.m.
 Citizens on shore called 911 to report the strong smell of crude that first afternoon, and an anchored cargo vessel reported seeing a large sheen on the water before sunset.

 Local authorities who went looking for a spill Oct.
 1 didn’t find it.
 The Coast Guard said it was too dark to go out and search for the spill by the time they received a report about it.
 They went out after sunrise, finding it around the time the company reported it.